Colt 45 (malt liquor)

-Colt 45 is an American brand of lager or malt liquor made and primarily marketed in the United States, originally introduced by National Brewing Company in the spring of 1963.
+Colt 45 is an American brand of lager or malt liquor made and primarily marketed in the United States and Canada, originally introduced by National Brewing Company in the spring of 1963.
 Through a series of mergers and acquisitions, the National Brewing Company and its brands (including Colt 45) are today owned by the Pabst Brewing Company.

 Colt 45 is available today in a multitude of packages and sizes.
-Cans are available in 12-, 16-, 24-, and 32-ounce packages and bottles are available in 7-, 12-, 16-, 18-, 22-, 32-, and 40-ounce packages.
+Cans are available in 12-, 16-, 24-, and 32-ounce sizes and bottles are available in 7-, 12-, 16-, 18-, 22-, 32-, and 40-ounce sizes.
 Cans are available in multi-packs including: 6-, 12-, 15-, 18-, 24-, 30-, 36-, and 42-packs of 12-ounce cans.

 History

 National Brewing Company introduced Colt 45 in 1963.
 Previously, the only major national brand of malt liquor was Country Club.
 The label was designed with a kicking horse and horseshoe, a reference to its "extra kick" compared to competing brands.

 Listed on the Pabst website as a "Fun Fact", Colt 45 was named after running back Jerry Hill of the 1963 Baltimore Colts, who wore the number 45 and not the .45 caliber handgun ammunition round.
 The credited name change came because of malt liquor’s association with violence in disenfranchised neighborhoods.
+However, Hill described the claim as a "rumor," and stated that he never made any endorsements or received any royalties for the use of his name.
+In a 2020 interview, Hill stated that "They wanted to name the product Colt 45 … I just happened to be the Colt who was wearing 45."

 Advertising

-Throughout most of the 60s and 70s, Colt 45 was marketed towards the suburban white-collar middle class demographic.
-To this end, in a memorable ad campaign that lasted over 15 years, Billy Van portrayed a gentleman in suit and tie quietly sitting at a small table and taking little notice of all the activity going on around him, until a waiter or someone showed up with a schooner glass and a can of Colt 45.
+Throughout most of the 1960s and 1970s, Colt 45 was marketed towards the suburban white-collar middle class demographic.
+To this end, in a memorable ad campaign that lasted over 15 years, Billy Van portrayed a gentleman in suit and tie quietly sitting at a small table and taking little notice of activity around him, patiently waiting for a waiter or someone else to arrive with a schooner glass and a can of Colt 45.
 Music resembling Song of the Nairobi Trio played in the background while a voice-over announcer intoned:

 In subsequent commercials, the surroundings became increasingly peculiar, including, but not limited to: